ajh17/Scripts/README.md

 4. MacVim.app: Opens MacVim.
 No need to symlink MacVim to the /Applications directory.
 5. Playground.app: Opens a Swift Playground file.
 Set the path to the playground file in main.scpt
 6. EmptyTrash.app: Empty the trash.
 Caution: Currently shows no alert dialog.
+7. Incognito.app: Open Chrome in birthday shopping mode.
+If it's already open, switches to it.

 ## FAQ